CrossyChainsaw/Portfolio/README.md

 Here I'll explain everything that went good in this semester.

 ### Asking feedback
-This semester I tried to get atleast once a week feedback.
+This semester I tried to get at least once a week feedback.
 The next week I would implement the feedback, and show my implemented feedback to the teacher.
 The last 3 weeks we got 2 teachers instead of 1, so I tried asking both of them for feedback once a week.

 ### Documentation
-This semester I found out documentating can be pretty fun.
+This semester I found out documenting can be pretty fun.
 If you look at Reverse Hangman Online Documentation, I documented an entire game I was making.
 Further on I tried to add documentation to all the side projects I included to this portfolio.
 Also did I translate our GP decisions to English and did I wrote a documentation for the restaurant system.
-Also do I like my portfolio, it's a bit on the long side, but if you use the links in Table of Contents correctly you can navigate anywhere you want, and find anything ou want.
+Also do I like my portfolio, it's a bit on the long side, but if you use the links in Table of Contents correctly you can navigate anywhere you want, and find anything you want.

 ### Focus on a subject
 Multiple times this semester I had to work on something I had 0 experience at.
 For example, TypeScript, Java, React, Docker.
-But everytime I just ignored every other aspect of my project, and focused on that one subject.
+But every time I just ignored every other aspect of my project, and focused on that one subject.
 This worked so good for learning anything.
 For example in our group project I was a total React-TypeScript noob.
 I spend a day learning the basics and returned pretty experienced.
+This focussing on a subject is also called a ‘Spike’.
+My teacher Leon recommended it and it worked out really good.

 ### Researches
-A lot went wrong in the researches but I felt like I was doing a good job, ecspecially in the URL DDoS research.
-I'ts straigther to the point than the db research.
+A lot went wrong in the researches but I felt like I was doing a good job, especially in the URL DDoS research.
+It’s straighter to the point than the database research.
 I'm curious what the teachers will think of it.

 ### Working tempo in GP
-In the IP i wasn't using my weeks too efficient, this will be explained later on.
+In the IP I wasn't using my weeks too efficient, this will be explained later on.
 But in the group project I was usually working or helping others.
 We also noticed that the tinier the group got, the more efficient we worked.

 ### Testing
-Now that i think about it, I actually did write tests whenever I needed them.
+Now that I think about it, I actually did write tests whenever I needed them wherever I needed them.
 I just didn't really focus the learning outcome.
-I wrote tests wherever I needed them.
 If you look at the learning outcomes, my project lacks end-to-end testing, but right now, I could make an end-to-end test, but it wouldn't help me in any way, since the functionalities I want to test in the end-to-end tests aren't there yet.
-I did documentate the scenarios I would like to test in the future.
+I did document the scenarios I would like to test in the future.

 ### Presentations
 Our presentations weren't always prepared, but if we prepared the presentation for the sprint delivery, we were so good.
 Ecspecially the second last sprint delivery.